 Sony A6300 versus Nikon D7100

 The Sony Alpha A6300 and the Nikon D7100 are two enthusiast cameras that were announced, respectively, in February 2016 and February 2013.
 The A6300 is a mirrorless interchangeable lens camera, while the D7100 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony A6300 and the Nikon D7100 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6300 – represents 100 percent across all the size and weight measures).